Lost & Found Pets in Parker Colorado

 NOTE: There have been some cases where dogs have been found being rehomed on Craigslist, so please keep an eye on all areas of Craigslist.

 4. MICROCHIP!
-If you have found a pet…Have it Scanned for a Microchip at the local vet, shelter or Petsmart.
+If you have found a pet…Has it Scanned for a Microchip at the local vet, shelter or Petsmart?
 If you have lost your pet, contact the chip company as they can often send out the alert (there might be a fee).

 There are a few companies that do this.
-Most common is HomeAgain http://public.homeagain.com My favorite service is Petlink.
-They email me every quarter to remind me to update my information and it was a small one time fee. www.petlink.net Not sure if your pet’s chip is registered?
+The most common is HomeAgain http://public.homeagain.com My favorite service is Petlink.
+They email me every quarter to remind me to update my information and it was a small one-time fee. www.petlink.net Not sure if your pet’s chip is registered?
 Enter the number here to check: http://www.petmicrochiplookup.org/

 Some good insight from someone who lost their pet: “One problem we had that we didn’t know we had: Home Again never put our contact information in their system.
 When I called to alert them that we had a missing dog, they couldn’t help.
 I didn’t have the ID number.
 Check to see that the chip is registered!
 And make certain the second point of contact has the ID number.”
 Your Vet can check your chip for you to make sure it’s got the correct information on it.

 5. FLYER FLYERS AND MORE FLYERS!!!!!
 OLD SCHOOL!